Kl4rry/crust/README.md

 Propagate errors better with streams.

 ## Bugs
+A bunch of places convert values to string where it should throw an hard error instead.
 Comparison operator chaining is currently permitted but should not be.
-Exit status is never set/checked.
-Null should be filter out when combining outputstreams (Maybe make a combine method on output stream and/or stream).
 Streams cannot be used like normal return values.
 They should be unpacked when used in a sub expr.
-Arguments are always passed as strings to functions they should be passed as values (Building my own CLI arg parser?).
 Check for overflowing, div by zero and use wrapping/checked arthimetic operations.

 ## Questions to be answered
 Should lists expand to multiple arguments when passed to a function.
 Should this depend on if it is an internal or external command?
 Should return take a expr as optional parameter?
+What does even return mean as functions dont have traditional return values?

 ## Ideas
 All env variables should be stored in the same way as normal variable only with a flag.
 When a process is started all env variables in scope should be collected and passed to the child.